google/skia-buildbot/golden/docs/INGESTION.md

 The JSON file intended to be simple with  flexibility for the specific application that generates the baseline images.
+See below for a tool to validate JSON input to Gold.

 Here is a shortened but representative example of the input format:
 ```json